ArthurVillela1/Messaging/README.md

 # Messaging Board App
-Messaging Board app is a web application
+Messaging Board app is a web application designed for users to interact with each other through instant messaging.

 ## Technologies Used
 - **Javascript**: Back-end structure